nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Filter contacts by keywords `find`

-EduMate's `find` command allows you to quickly locate specific contacts by searching for keywords within their fields.
-This can be useful when you need to find someone with a specific tag or shared module, or when you want to obtain specific information about a particular contact.
+EduMate's `find` command helps you quickly locate specific contacts by searching for keywords within their fields.
+This tool allows you to generate a list of contacts that meet certain criteria and manage your contacts more efficiently.

-Additionally, you can use the `find` command to generate a list of contacts that meet certain criteria, which can help you manage your contacts more efficiently.
-To use the `find` command, simply type `find` followed by the relevant keywords or criteria you want to search for.
+To use the `find` command, simply type `find` followed by the relevant keywords or criteria.

+The command can also be used with multiple prefixes to refine your search.
+The results returned will contain at least one keyword from each specified field.
+Use the `find` command to save time and easily locate the information you need.

 <div markdown="block" class="alert alert-info">

 :information_source: **Format** (See [Interpreting Command Formats](#how-to-interpret-the-command-format)):<br>
-* `find z/KEYWORD [MORE_KEYWORDS]​`
+* `find z/KEYWORD [MORE_KEYWORDS]... z/KEYWORD [MORE_KEYWORDS]...`

 </div>